merterpam/I-TWEC/README.md

 I-TWEC is composed of two parts: Suffix Tree basedTweet Clustering Tool (ST-TWEC) and its interactive part.
 TWEC is a stand-alone application which is able lexically cluster tweets and it is written in Java.
 The source code of ST-TWEC in the [GitHub page](https://github.com/merterpam/ST-TWEC).

 I-TWEC is the interactive part of the algorithm and it works together with ST-TWEC.
 I-TWEC is written with Java Servlets and require TWEC as a dependency to work correctly.
 Using I-TWEC, the end-user is able to adjust lexical clustering and semantic relatedness thresholds, merge clusters and export clustering/evaluation results.
+I-TWEC can be found online [here](http://sky.sabanciuniv.edu:8080/I-TWEC/).

 # Usage